joshialonzo/infrastructure-for-developers/aws/README.md

     * Need to be able to remember the different pricing models for AWS
     * Recognize various account structures in AWS billing and pricing
     * Identify resources available for billing support

+## Cloud concepts domain

+* Define the AWS Cloud and its value proposition.
+* Identify aspects of AWS Cloud economics.
+* List the different cloud architecture design principles.

+### Questions

+* What exactly is cloud computing?
+* What makes it different from legacy IT infrastructure?
+* How is the way you pay for resources different from buying and setting up the hardware in your own on-premises data centers?
+* Well-architected framework
+* Types of cloud computing
+* Types of cloud computing deployments
+* Advantages of cloud computing (over legacy IT infrastructure)